 3PARdata is developing new technology and associated products and services for providing high-performance, cost-effective enterprise storage systems uniquely enabled for quality of service.
 3PARdata desires to work with data processing enterprises, such as Participant, in an effort to better understand and implement desired features, functionality, and capabilities for such products and services and facilitate the further development of an enterprise storage system having superior system performance, functionality and scalability.

-Participant desires to act as a Beta test participant for 3PARdata in order to evaluate and communicate its needs and desires with respect to the products and services provided by 3PARdata in accordance with the terms and conditions set forth in this Agreement.
+Participant desires to act as a beta test participant for 3PARdata in order to evaluate and communicate its needs and desires with respect to the products and services provided by 3PARdata in accordance with the terms and conditions set forth in this Agreement.

 NOW, THEREFORE, in consideration of the mutual promises, covenants, and agreements contained herein, the Parties agree as follows: